BOOK INFORMATION

 Lord Rafe of Valrek, only a boy himself when the battle of Calis raged, grew to be a feared warrior and trusted advisor to his King.
 But sadness filled his past and Adele served only to remind him of all he had lost.

-However the promise that bound these two together caused great anger to some.
 What, Dear Reader, happened in those days of treachery and darkness?
 Incline your ear that I may whisper the secrets that you so desire to hear......

 Lady Quill